AMWA-TV/is-12/docs/Data type definition discovery.md

 # Data type definition discovery

-The `ncaClassManager` can also be used to discover data types using the `GetDataType` method.
+The `ncClassManager` can also be used to discover data types using the `GetDataType` method.

 The `GetDataType (3m2)` returns the definition of a data type and requires the type name as an argument.

-Example for calling GetDataType (3m2) on the Class Manager (using the oid retrieved from the root block - e.g. 201) when wanting to retrieve the data type definition for `ncaConnectionStatus`
+Example for calling GetDataType (3m2) on the Class Manager (using the oid retrieved from the root block - e.g. 201) when wanting to retrieve the data type definition for `ncConnectionStatus`

 ```json
 {